-That’s what sets Les Trans aside from other festivals across Europe.
+That’s what sets Les Trans apart from other festivals across Europe.
 Instead of going after the top names, they instead, have a commitment and love of new music to only book and promote new and emerging artists.
-You’ll be hard pushed to recognise many of the names on the bills as their announced, with many acts across the weekend playing their biggest ever shows.
+You’ll be hard pushed to recognise many of the names on the lineup as their announced, with many acts across the weekend playing their biggest ever shows.

 For a more in-depth description of the festival setup, check out our description here.

-This commitment to new music is a breath of fresh air, the festival is in it’s 40th year, and over the years has booked acts like Nirvana, LCD Soundsystem, Bjork, Beck and loads more far before their became household names.
-Simply put, Les Trans books the best new emerging talent across the world – a lot of the acts that you’ll be talking about in one or two years appear on this bill.
+This commitment to new music is a breath of fresh air for a large scale festival.
+The festival itself is in it’s 40th year, and over the years has booked acts like Nirvana, LCD Soundsystem, Bjork, Beck and more long before they became household names.
+Simply put, Les Trans books the best new emerging talent across the world.
+They have a habit of tipping artists 1-2 years before they break big across the globe.

 Many of the Irish festival bookers have been known to attend Les Trans, all in the quest to book the next big things to Stradbally, Ballinlough Castle or further afield!
 We’ve picked out our favourite acts that you may just see playing a field in Ireland near you this summer!